Environments (beta)

 Cross environment lookups

-It’s possible to explicitly look up objects from other environments than your app runs in:
+It’s possible to explicitly look up objects in Environments other than the Environment your app runs within:

 production_secret = modal.Secret.from_name(